gourav-kadyan/Embedded-System/README.md

 ##Why we need multicore

-    --> if we increase the performance in cput (increase the frequency of clock --> overclock) the power dissipation will increase
+    --> if we increase the performance in cpu (increase the frequency of clock --> overclock) the power dissipation will increase

     --> thats why we prefer two core instead of overclocked single core